‘Rick And Morty’ Season 3: First Episode Is 1-Hour Long, April 24 Launch False?

 Nevertheless, an April launch is the best guess anyone could make for now.
 It is confirmed that they are drawing it, but it’s unknown if Rick and Morty Season 3 is nearing completion.
 And as March is now ending, fans might only have to wait for a couple of weeks (or even days) before getting an official release date from Adult Swim.

-To tide the wait over, here’s a rap by Dan Harmon:
+To tide the wait over, here’s a rap by Dan Harmon.

 [Featured Image by Rick and Morty/Facebook]